AdobeDocs/commerce-learn.en/help/site-management/create-bundle-product.md

 '
 ```

-## Create a bundle product and assign the simple products as options using cURL
+## Create a bundle product and assign the simple products as options

-Create an empty bundle product by sending the following POST request using cURL.
+Create an empty bundle product by sending the following POST request.

 Before submitting the request, update the example with values for your environment.